Skip to content

 Frequent Buyer Program

-Purchase 4 spindles from us, and take a 20% discount on any size Standard spindle (available with hardwood shafts at surcharge)
+Purchase 4 spindles from us, and get any size Standard spindle #5 (available with hardwood shafts at surcharge) a 20% discount.

 OR

-Purchase 5 spindles from us, and take 50% off any size Standard spindles (same offer for hardwood shafts).
+Purchase 5 spindles from us, and get any size Standard spindle #6 (available with hardwood shafts at surcharge) a 50% discount.